Unrealized Impact: The Case for Diversity, Equity, and Inclusion

 - Leaders’ perceptions of connections between increased DEI and improved student outcomes

 The power of this project comes from the ability to draw connections among these data.

 To generate these insights, the authors and funders, along with an advisory committee of 29 field experts and a project team from Bellwether’s Talent Advising practice, designed and conducted surveys at over 200 education organizations and received over 5,000 staff responses.

 For some, the notion of a data-based case for advancing DEI fails to acknowledge experiences of marginalization, bias, and discrimination that people of color encounter every day.
 The purpose of collecting field-level data is not to suggest that individual experiences are not valid data in and of themselves.
 Rather, the authors recognize that field-level data on DEI with a focus on race/ethnicity is an important tool to drive change, and they seek to put powerful data in the hands of those working to accelerate progress.

 Why does this study focus on race/ethnicity?

-We hope this study inspires further data collection, insight generation, and action.
-Further, we hope this study inspires our colleagues within education to approach DEI as an imperative and to move forward with conviction to achieve educational equity and excellence for all students.
+The report authors hope this study inspires further data collection, insight generation, and action.
+Further, they hope this study inspires their colleagues within education to approach DEI as an imperative and to move forward with conviction to achieve educational equity and excellence for all students.

-Full report to be released June 2017.
-Preview our findings here or click to enlarge the pages below.
+Full report to be released summer 2017.
+Preview their findings here or click to enlarge the pages below.